joshcangit/phpdemo/mysqli/README.md

 # Object Oriented MySQLi Connection

-Object oriented MySQLi connection with multiple methods of usage.
+Object oriented MySQLi connection with at least 4 ways of performing queries.

 ## Introduction

 The connection is made using `new mysqli()` or  `mysqli_connect()`.
-Check out the examples on making database connection with [`mysqli::__construct()`](https://secure.php.net/manual/en/mysqli.construct.php#refsect1-mysqli.construct-examples) in the PHP documentation.
+Check out the examples on making a database connection with [`mysqli::__construct()`](https://secure.php.net/manual/en/mysqli.construct.php#refsect1-mysqli.construct-examples) in the PHP documentation.

 The few lines right before the connection make sure errors are reported in the page even without `die()` or `try-catch` in the code.
 No need at all to change any settings.
 This guide on [how to report errors in mysqli](https://phpdelusions.net/mysqli/error_reporting) at *phpdelusions.net* explains this.

 Although this code *should* function in earlier versions of PHP, it is recommended to use [supported PHP versions](https://secure.php.net/supported-versions.php).
-**Unless with legitimate reason to continue using unsupported version of PHP, please upgrade as soon as possible.**

 ## Usage